MirjamVisscher/cantostream_boundaries/README.md

 ## Audio files

-The recordings used are proprietary material and will not be shared in this dataset, the playlist of the experiment is on spotify: https://open.spotify.com/playlist/5vJzuTQ345fW8iwbWx6UIn?si=ac1cd856ef17484a, the metadata of the works and the recordings used is described in the file /data/raw/Ren8_works.csv
+The recordings used are proprietary material and will not be shared in this dataset, the playlist of the experiment is on [Spotify](https://open.spotify.com/playlist/5vJzuTQ345fW8iwbWx6UIn?si=ac1cd856ef17484a), the metadata of the works and the recordings used is described in the file /data/raw/Ren8_works.csv

-### More about Ren8_annotations.csv
+### Metadata of annotations in Ren8_annotations.csv
 The file Ren8_annotations.csv contains all human annotations and the algorithms' boundaries aggregated to quarter notes.
 The human annotations are collected by hand, using sheet music.
 We refer to Visscher & Wiering (2024) for a full description of the method and limitations of this data.